 “Reasserting the Girl Scout identity as a clear emblem of their mission.”

-The logo features the iconic trefoil symbol but without girls' faces in it—making it much simpler and flexible for use in brand identity.
+The logo features the iconic trefoil symbol but without girls' faces in it—making it much more straightforward and flexible for use in brand identity.

 While the font and primary colors basically stay the same, there’s a huge update to the whole brand identity system.